Rahila

+Historical description

 Rahila is believed to have commissioned several public works.
 Inscriptions at an Ajaygadh temple bear his name.
 The Rahilya Sagar lake in Mahoba, which has a temple on its bank, is named after him.
 Paramala Raso states that he established the Rasina (or Rajavasini) township, which is identified with Rasin village near Badausa.
 This village has a Chandela-style temple.

 According to Paramala Raso, Rahila's queen was Rājamatī.
 The Kalachuri king Kokkala I married a Chandela princess Naṭṭā-devi.
 According to R. C. Majumdar, this princess might have been a daughter of Rahila's uncle Jayashakti.
 However, R. K. Dikshit, believes that she was probably a daughter or sister of Rahila.